-The hourly simulated MPs accumulation by the mussel in the North Sea and N. Ionian Sea are shown in Fig. 6 and Fig. 7 respectively.
-Calibration of the parameter k_f (1.2 d-1) led to a model which was well fitted to the observed MPs accumulation in the mussel of both study areas.
-In the North Sea, a 4-year-old wild mussel (L=4.35 cm, W=1.87 g) contains 0.53 particles individual-1 in August within the range value found by Van Cauwenberghe et al. (2015) (0.4 ± 0.3 particles individual-1), although the model overestimated the data range reproducing a seasonal increase that was not observed.
-This is most likely due to the fact that Van Cauwenberghe et al. (2015) allowed a 24 h clearance period, before analyzing the mussels' tissue for MPs, resulting in slightly lower MPs accumulation than the model's prediction.
-The MPs egested through faeces by the 4 year old mussel after 24 h were 0.2 ± 0.2 particles individual-1 (Van Cauwenberghe et al., 2015), which agree also with model's output (0.3 particles individual-1, Fig. 8) regarding the depuration phase and could compensate for the observed difference in mussel's MPs load between the simulated and field data.
-In the N. Ionian Sea, the simulated MPs accumulation by the cultured mussel with L =4.85 cm and W =3.33 g was 0.91 particles individual-1 in the end of June, in agreement with field observations obtained from Digka et al. (2018a) $(0.9 \pm 0.2 \text{ particles individual}^{-1})$.
-Overall, the developed model simulated the MPs accumulation by both mussels in the two different areas, using the same parameter set (see Table 3 for the exceptions), under the assumption that parameters referred to silt particles (i.e. inedible particles) may be used to describe also the MPs accumulation.
+model's output (0.3 particles per individual, Fig. 8) regarding the depuration phase and could compensate for the observed difference in the mussel's MPs load between the simulated and field data.
+In the N Ionian Sea, the simulated MPs accumulation by the cultured mussel with L = 4.85 cm and W = 3.33 g was 0.91 particles per individual at the end of June, in agreement with field observations obtained from Digka et al. $(2018a)(0.9\pm0.2 \text{ particles per individual})$.
+Overall, the developed model simulated the MPs accumulation by both mussels in the two different areas, using the same parameter set (see Table 3 for the exceptions), under the assumption that parameters referred to as silt particles (i.e. inedible particles) may also be used to describe the MPs accumulation.
 Both simulations were in good agreement with the available field data, with a small deviation for the North Sea.
-This may lead to the assumption that mussels present a common behavior against all inedible particles.
-In model's results, based on the uptake and excretion rates of MPs by the mussels in both study areas, the majority of MPs are rejected through pseudofaeces and fewer through faeces production (not shown).
-This is in agreement with Woods et al. (2018) who found that most microplastic fibers (71%) were quickly rejected as pseudofaeces and < 1% excreted in faeces.
+This may lead to the assumption that mussels present a common behaviour against all inedible particles.
+In the model's results, based on the uptake and excretion rates of MPs by the mussels in both study areas, the majority of MPs are rejected through pseudofaeces and fewer through faeces production (not shown).
+This is in agreement with Woods et al. (2018), which found that most microplastic fibres (71%)were quickly rejected as pseudofaeces and < 1% excreted in faeces.

-The small-scale (daily) fluctuations of MPs in the mussel (wild and cultivated) reflect the adopted random variability of the environmental MPs concentration C{env} and the daily fluctuations of the environmental forcing (CHL-a, temperature).
+The small-scale (daily) fluctuations of MPs in the mussel (wild and cultivated) reflect the adopted random variability in the environmental MPs concentration C{env} and the daily fluctuations of the environmental forcing (CHL a, temperature).
 The large-scale (seasonal) variability follows mainly the variability of the clearance rate.
-The seasonal variability of the CHL-a concentration and temperature greatly determines the variability of the clearance rate and hence the variability of MPs in the individual.
-Moreover, the model predicts that mussel's energy needs are increased as it grows and therefore the clearance rate is increased, resulting in higher MPs accumulation.
+The seasonal variability in the CHL a concentration and temperature greatly determines the variability in the clearance rate and hence the variability in MPs in the individual.
+Moreover, the model predicts that mussel's energy needs are increased as it grows, and therefore the clearance rate is increased, resulting in higher MPs accumulation.